AjGit24/hack-the-tunnels-challenges/challenges/add-login-page-form.md

 When this button is clicked, it should attempt to login using the email and password from the input boxes.

-If the user enters invalid crendials, you should set "message" using the `setMessage` function.
+If the user enters invalid credentials, you should set "message" using the `setMessage` function.

 ## Acceptance Criteria: